 It’s possible for external devices to prevent your Mac from shutting down.
 Try unplugging anything that’s connected to your Mac that you don’t need to shut down.

-These are the kind of these things to disconnect if your Mac won’t turn off:
+These are the kinds of things to disconnect if your Mac won’t turn off:

 What to do if the problem persists